amityadav/AWS-SAA-C02-Notes-2020/Course/EC2/README.md

   * You can reboot the instance without losing data.
   * You can not detach Instance Store Volumes.
   * Instance store volumes cannot be kept once the instance is terminated.

+ - For EBs Volums: The root device for an instance launched from the AMIis an Amazon EBS volume created from an Amazon EBS snapshot
+ - For Instance Store Volumes: The root device for an instance launched from the AMI is an instnace store volume created from a template stored in Amzaom S3

+ENI v/s EMA v/s EFA

+[ENI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) - Elastic Network Interface - A virtual network card n elastic network interface is a logical networking component in a VPC that represents a virtual network card.
+It can include the following attributes:

+ - A primary private IPv4 address from the IPv4 address range of your VPC
+ - One or more secondary private IPv4 addresses from the IPv4 address range of your VPC
+ - One Elastic IP address (IPv4) per private IPv4 address
+ - One public IPv4 address
+ - One or more IPv6 addresses
+ - One or more security groups
+ - A MAC address
+ - A source/destination check flag
+ - A description

+Scenarios for network interfaces
+Attaching multiple network interfaces to an instance is useful when you want to:
+ - Create a management network.
+ - Use network and security appliances in your VPC.
+ - Create dual-homed instances with workloads/roles on distinct subnets.
+ - Create a low-budget, high-availability solution.

+ENA - Enhanced Networkling.
+Uses single root I/O virtualization (SR-IOV) to provide high-performance networking capabilities on supported instance types
+EFA - Elastic Fabric Adapter - A n/w device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and maching learning applications

 ## Elastic Load Balancers